fleschutz/LSS/README.md

 * `./mode 6 9` returns: [solutions_for_10^9_range.txt](Solutions/solutions_for_10^9_range.txt) (unfinished yet).
 * `./mode 6 12` returns: [solutions_for_10^12_range.txt](Solutions/solutions_for_10^12_range.txt) (unfinished yet).

-NOTE: for readability the files have been numerically sorted with: `sort -g < infile > outfile`.

 🏆 Nontrivial Solutions
 ------------------------